gbenroscience/layit/README.md

 ## Workspace

 To load an xml file. the library uses the concept of a `Workspace`.
-A workspace is a Javascript class which on its is able to completely process an xml layout of valid syntax into a html document suitably laid out using autolayout technology.
+A workspace is a Javascript class which on its own is able to completely process an xml layout of valid syntax into a html document suitably laid out using autolayout technology.
 It has the ability to identify all included xml layouts, and load and process them also.